Deformations and Balian-Low theorems for Gabor frames on the adeles: Locally compact abelian groups and their automorphisms

 \section{Locally compact abelian groups and their automorphisms}

 Throughout the paper, we will assume, unless otherwise stated, that $G$ is a locally compact (Hausdorff) abelian group.
 Such a group always carries a translation invariant regular Borel measure called a Haar measure, which is unique up to a positive constant.
+We will also add the standard assumption that $G$ is second-countable in order to use results from \cite{JaLe16,JaLe16-2,Ja18}, although we remark that many stated results throughout the present paper hold without this assumption.
 We write the group operation multiplicatively and we denote by $1$ the identity element of $G$.

-If $H$ is a closed subgroup of $G$, then both $H$ and $G/H$ are locally compact groups.
+If $H$ is a closed subgroup of $G$, then both $H$ and $G/H$ are locally compact abelian groups.
 The relation between the Haar measure on these three groups can be given as follows: Once two out of three Haar measures have been chosen on $G$, $H$ and $G/H$, the last one can be chosen so that Weil's formula \cite[Proposition 3.3.11]{Re20} holds:

 A closed subgroup $H$ of $G$ is called \emph{cocompact} if the quotient group $G/H$ is compact.
 A subgroup $\Lambda$ is a \emph{lattice} in $G$ if it is both discrete and cocompact.
 If one fixes a Haar measure $\mu_G$ on $G$ and chooses the counting measure on $\Lambda$, then there exists a unique measure $\mu_{G/\Lambda}$ on $G/\Lambda$ such that Weil's formula \eqref{eq:weil} is satisfied.
 Since $G/\Lambda$ is compact, the measure $\mu_{G/\Lambda}$ is finite, and we define the \emph{volume} of $\Lambda$ to be the number